the space beneath every thought.

 what this is not

-this is not a typical workshop that fills hours with words, activities, and temporary emotional peaks. it does not recreate the noise the mind is already trying to escape. it creates the conditions for real work to begin.
+this is not a workshop that fills hours with words, activities, and temporary emotional highs. the noise the mind is already carrying is not recreated here. only the conditions for something real to begin.

 who this is for

-anyone who senses there is more beneath the surface of daily experience. no spiritual background required. no previous practice expected. only a willingness to be still and honest.
+anyone who has ever sensed there is more beneath the surface of daily life. no spiritual background is required. no previous practice is expected. only a willingness to be still — and honest.

 an encounter